Dynamic data masking (preview)

 Using dynamic data masking (DDM) in Amazon Redshift, you can protect sensitive data in your data warehouse.
 You can manipulate how Amazon Redshift shows sensitive data to the user at query time, without transforming it in the database.
 You control access to data through masking policies that apply custom obfuscation rules to a given user or role.
 In that way, you can respond to changing privacy requirements without altering underlying data or editing SQL queries.

 Dynamic data masking policies hide, obfuscate, or pseudonymize data that matches a given format.
 When attached to a table, the masking expression is applied to one or more of its columns.
 You can further modify masking policies to only apply them to certain users, or to user-defined roles that you can create with Role-based access control (RBAC).
 Additionally, you can apply DDM on the cell level by using conditional columns when creating your masking policy.
-For more information on conditional masking, see Conditional dynamic data masking.
+For more information about conditional masking, see Conditional dynamic data masking.

 You can apply multiple masking policies with varying levels of obfuscation to the same column in a table and assign them to different roles.
 To avoid conflicts when you have different roles with different policies applying to one column, you can set priorities for each application.
 In that way, you can control what data a given user or role can access.
 DDM policies can partially or completely redact data, or hash it by using user-defined functions written in SQL, Python, or with AWS Lambda.
 By masking data using hashes, you can apply joins on this data without access to potentially sensitive information.